perllb/ctg-visium-10x/README.md

 | Visium_18 | Mm935 | V10T06-030 | B1 |

 ## Slide File
-The Slide will be downloaded by spaceranger in runtime.
-However, if running the pipeline on a server with no connection, the `slide` needs to match a file in the visium slidefile reference.
-E.g. for V10T06-109 there has to exist a corresponding V10T06-109.gpr file in the slideref dir.
+If running the pipeline on a server with no connection, the `slide` needs to match a file in the visium slidefile reference.
+E.g. for V10T06-109 there has to exist a corresponding V10T06-109.gpr file in the slideref dir (<slidedir>/V10T06-109.gpr).

+(The Slide .gpr will normally be downloaded by spaceranger in runtime if run in environment with network connection - but this pipeline is designed to run offline.)

 ## Container
 - `ctg-visium-10x`: For 10x visium-seq.
 Based on spaceranger v.1.2.2